Vladimir Vermezović

-Vladimir Vermezović (Serbian Cyrillic: Владимир Вермезовић; born 30 June 1963) is a Serbian football coach and former player.
+Vladimir Vermezović (Serbian Cyrillic: Владимир Вермезовић; born 30 June 1963) is a Serbian football manager and former player.

 Playing career

-Vermezović (known locally as Vermez or Čika Crni) began playing football for FK Partizan in the Yugoslav First League, before moving abroad to play in Spain for Sporting de Gijón and UD Salamanca.
+Vermezović started playing football with Partizan in the Yugoslav First League, before moving abroad to play in Spain for Sporting de Gijón and UD Salamanca.
 He also played in Greece for Panionios F.C. and finished his playing career with German side Hannover 96.

+He earned two caps for Yugoslavia in 1985.

 Managerial career

 Following his retirement, Vermezović began coaching with Partizan.
 He achieved success in reaching the UEFA Cup Round of 16 in the 2004–05 season by coaching sixteen straight matches with Partizan in European competition.
 This was Partizan's biggest success in the UEFA Cup since the 1988–89 season.

 He had a brief spell with Spartak Trnava before joining South African side Kaizer Chiefs in 2009.

-In May 2012, he returned to Partizan and once again became head coach.
+In May 2012, he returned to Partizan and became head coach again.
 He ended his second spell in charge of Partizan in April 2013.

 On 14 February 2014, he was appointed head coach of South African outfit Orlando Pirates.
 Although he led the team to Nedbank Cup success in May, he left the club later that year, resigning from his position due to a string of poor results in the 2014–15 season.

 On 22 November 2020, he was appointed head coach of Emirati side Hatta.
-However, he would leave the club on May as he failed to keep the club in the league.
+However, he left the club in May 2021 as he failed to keep the club in the league.

+On 6 September 2023, Vermezović was unveiled as new head coach of Slovenian PrvaLiga club Mura.

+Personal life

+In the Serbian press, he is commonly referred to by his nickname Čika Crni (Mister Black).